MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 There are three specific categories of events recorded:

-- **Admin**: Logs events for configurations applied to the App-V Client, and also contains the primary warnings and errors.
+- **Admin** logs events for configurations applied to the App-V Client and also contains the primary warnings and errors.
-- **Operational**: Logs the general App-V execution and usage of individual components, creating an audit log of the App-V Client's completed App-V operations.
+- **Operational** logs the general App-V execution and usage of individual components, creating an audit log of the App-V Client's completed App-V operations.
-- **Virtual Application**: Logs virtual application launches and use of virtualization subsystems.
+- **Virtual Application** logs virtual application launches and use of virtualization subsystems.

 ## Have a suggestion for App-V?